DaiDuongLe/CNeural/README.md

 - Understanding neural networks on a fundamental level
 - Neural Network data structure
 - Configurable Forward propagation
+- Backpropagation of 1 layer with successful convergence
 - Increased proficiency in C and documentation using doxygen.

 ### Next steps/goals: